The 15 Best New TV Shows of 2022 So Far

 So much to see, so little time.
 If hitting the couch is one of your favourite ways to unwind, that'll be a familiar refrain.
 Now that there are far more streaming services to choose from than we each have fingers and toes, finding something to watch is never a problem — and in 2022, there's been a lengthy list of excellent shows worthy of your attention.

 Some have tapped into our struggles with work-life balance in chilling and thrilling ways.
 Others have made hearts soar and swoon several times over.
-Also on this year's must-see list: multiple shows that dance with exceptional movies, a behind-the-scenes television great doing what he does best, porn for women, spectacularly lifelike dinosaurs and murder-mysteries.
+Also on this year's must-see list: a show that dances with an exceptional movie, a behind-the-scenes television great doing what he does best, a bold twist on true crime, spectacularly lifelike dinosaurs and murder-mysteries.
 And, they're just some of 2022's standouts.

 Haven't been able to watch all of the year's ace new arrivals thanks to life getting in the way?
 Not quite sure where to start?
 With 2022 now at its midway point, here are our picks of the year's 15 best new television and streaming shows — consider it your catch-up list over the next six months.